zereaykut/KUPST-Dashboard/README.md

 # KUPST Dashboard
-This dashboard calculates KUPST with imbalance cost for selected powerplant via use of EPIAS Transparency data
+This is a streamlit dashboard that calculates KUPST with imbalance cost for selected powerplant via use of EPIAS Transparency data

 ## Run Dashboard
 Clone the repo